-• We consider the evidence on rimegepant and ubrogepant to be "comparable" (C), demonstrating a high certainty of a comparable net health benefit, and we consider the evidence on lasmiditan compared to rimegepant and ubrogepant to be "comparable or inferior" (C-), demonstrating moderate certainty that the point estimate for comparative net health benefit is either comparable or inferior.
+We consider the evidence on rimegepant and ubrogepant to be "comparable" (C), demonstrating a high certainty of a comparable net health benefit.
+For lasmiditan, the results of the NMAs suggest it may be slightly more efficacious than rimegepant and ubrogepant.
+However, the NMAs do not exclude comparable efficacy.
+Patients treated with lasmiditan had more adverse events and more of them discontinued treatment than patients treated with rimegepant or ubrogepant.
+We believe any possible greater efficacy of lasmiditan is at best balanced by these adverse events and may be outweighed by them, and thus we consider the evidence on lasmiditan compared to rimegepant and ubrogepant to be "comparable or inferior" (C-).

-Table 3.18.
-ICER Ratings on the Comparative Net Health Benefit of Interventions versus Comparators
+Table 3.21.
+ICER Ratings on the Comparative Net Health Benefit of Interventions versusComparators

-Population Population 1 Population on 2
+Population Population 1 Population 2

-Interventions Versus No Treatment Versus Sumatriptan Versus Eletriptan
+Interventions Versus No Treatment Versus Triptans (sumatriptan and eletriptan)

-Lasmiditan B+ D D
+Lasmiditan B+ C-

-Rimegepant B+ C- C-
+Rimegepant B+ C-

-Ubrogepant B+ C- C-
+Ubrogepant В+ C-

-Population 1: Patients with migraine-attacks that have not responded to non-prescription medicines and for whom triptans have not been effective, are not tolerated, or are contraindicated

-Population 2: Patients with migraine-attacks that have not responded to non-prescription medicines (and are eligible to use triptans)
+Population 1: Patients with migraine-attacks that have not responded to non-prescription medicines and for whom triptans have not been effective, are not tolerated, or are contraindicated Population 2: Patients with migraine-attacks that have not responded to non-prescription medicines (and are eligible to use triptans)

-Table 3.19.
-ICER Ratings on the Comparative Net Health Benefit of Interventions versus Each Other
+Table 3.22.
+ICER Ratings on the Comparative Net Health Benefit of Interventions versus EachOther